 Standout Features: Built-in Wi-Fi connectivity (24.3 MP) dual SD card slots, great all-around DSLR

-Standout Features: 50.6 MP, low-pass filter (LPF) effect cancellation for photographers wanting the ultimate in high resolution and sharpness, make sure you have enough computer power to handle the large files
+Standout Features: 50.6 MP, cancellation of the low-pass filter (LPF) effect for those wanting the ultimate in high resolution and sharpness, dual cards slots; make sure you have enough computer power to handle the large files

 Standout Features: Digic 5+ image processor (22.3 MP) dual card slots, a workhorse in the photography world